abstracta/jmeter-java-dsl/docs/guide/README.md

 }
 ```

 By default, `jtlWriter` will write most used information to evaluate performance of tested service.
-If you want to trace all information of each request you may use `jtlWriter` with `withAllFields(true)` option.
+If you want to trace all the information of each request you may use `jtlWriter` with `withAllFields(true)` option.
 Doing this will provide all the information at the cost of additional computation and resources usage (less resources for actual load testing).
 You can tune which fields to include or not with `jtlWriter` and only log what you need, check [JtlWriter](../../jmeter-java-dsl/src/main/java/us/abstracta/jmeter/javadsl/core/listeners/JtlWriter.java) for more details.

 An additional option, specially targeted towards logging sample responses, is `responseFileSaver` which automatically generates a file for each received response.
 Here is an example: